andreasm80/blog.local/content/posts/2025-01-23-evpn-route-types-2-3/index.md

 I have configured an overlay network with two hosts connected to each their leaf, they are in the same layer 2 network, they can reach each other as it was a regular VLAN between two switches using layer 2 links.
-The hosts or servers themselves are not aware of any VXLAN configuration, spine leaf or layer 3 links, as far as they are concerned they think they are connected to the same physical vlan or broadcast domain.
+The hosts or servers themselves are not aware of any VXLAN configuration, spine leaf or layer 3 links, as far as they are concerned they think they are connected to the same vlan or broadcast domain.
 They think they are connected like this:

 ![layer2](images/image-20250207102715229.png)

-How is the reachability advertised between the leafs with server 1 and server 2 connected so the servers can reach each other using regular ARP, knowing the VTEPS are interconnected using layer 3?
+Using the information from Route Type 3, the ARP request from server 1 is sent as BUM traffic to all relevant VTEPs in the VXLAN segment, including the VTEP hosting server 2.
+When server 2 responds, its VTEP advertises a Route Type 2 with the MAC/IP mapping.
+This allows future unicast traffic from server 1 to go directly to the correct VTEP without any further flooding.

 Lets have a look at the bgp evpn route type 2 at both leaf1a and leaf2b below (sorted on the VNI 10011):

 Leaf1a: